 If the sewing machine tension is still out?

-It is time to take your machine to a technician.
+If your sewing machine tension is still not correct, it is time to take your machine to a technician.
 Like cars, sewing machines need regular tune-ups and services.
+Before you head off, do one last check and try sewing a different type of fabric.